ethereum/go-ethereum/README.md

 ## Go Ethereum

-Official golang implementation of the Ethereum Inc protocol.
+Official golang implementation of the eInc protocol.